MichaelOdumosu57/bubble_maps_json/README.md

-First commit for bubble maps project
+learning how to make bubble maps using topojson and d3